aj-reid14/DueDate/README.md

 ## Inspiration

- Characters based on our great Instructor and our two Great TAs:
+ Characters based on our amazing Instructor and our two awesome TAs:
- - Jonathan
+ - Jonathan (Instuctor)
- - Charlie
+ - Charlie (TA)
- - Darian
+ - Darian (TA)

  ## Accomplished Tasks